litesaml/docs/docs/intro.md

 ## About the project

-The core library LightSaml was originally develop by [Milos Tomic](https://github.com/tmilos/).
+The core library Light Saml was originally develop by [Milos Tomic](https://github.com/tmilos/).
 Since 2021, we maintain the core library with contributors.

 ### Contributing